-While the iconic Marina Bay Sands and Universal Studios Singapore are testament to how advanced Singapore has become, don't forget to also immerse yourself in Singapore's rich multi-cultural society and history.
+While the iconic Marina Bay Sands and Universal Studios Singapore are testament to how advanced Singapore has become, don't forget to immerse yourself in Singapore's rich multi-cultural society and history.
 Language, customs and food from the best of the East and a smattering of the West have been amalgamated over hundreds of years into something unmistakably Singapore.
 And this list of top 10 things to do will take you on a journey to discover that.

 Singapore's best known and biggest tourist attraction is called Sentosa, an island located just 10 mins south of Singapore city.
-It was developed specifically as a holiday attraction for tourist and locals, offering a quick getaway from the bustling city.
-It has become even more developed in recent years with the building of Resorts World Sentosa (RWS) facilities which have become a huge part of the Sentosa experience.
+It was developed specifically as a holiday attraction for tourists and locals, offering a quick getaway from the bustling city.
+It has developed even more in recent years with the building of Resorts World Sentosa (RWS) facilities which have become a huge part of the Sentosa experience.
 These RWS facilities are all congregated together, taking up their own side of the island.

 If you would like to explore Sentosa thoroughly, you would need at least 2 days.
-One day for the RWS attractions like Universal Studios Singapore (USS), casino and Marine Life Park; and the other for all the other Sentosa attractions.
+One day for the RWS attractions like Universal Studios Singapore (USS), casino and Marine Life Park; and the other for all the other Sentosa attractions spread across the island.

-MUST DO 2: Take your family up on an adrenaline adventure
+2. Take your family up in the skies on an adrenaline adventure

-MUST DO 3: Revel in the best view of the City
+3. Revel in the Best View of the City

 Towering 200 meters in the sky is MBS Skypark, the crowning glory of MBS.
 Hotel guests can swim in the 150-metre infinity-edged pool while visitors can take in breathtaking panoramic views of the city at the public observation desk.

-The heart of the skypark is the thumping restaurant/lounge KU DÉ TA – a swanky restaurant/lounge that attracts a sophisticated clientèle that loves to party in style.
-Its the perfect place to mingle with the glamorous and beautiful while sipping on cocktails reveling in the view of the city.
+At the heart of the skypark is the thumping restaurant/lounge KU DÉ TA – a swanky restaurant that attracts a sophisticated clientèle that loves to party in style.
+Its the perfect place to mingle with the glamorous and beautiful while sipping on cocktails reveling in one of the best views of the city.

 Less than 5 minutes away from MBS is the newly opened Gardens by the Bay – a horticultural attraction that spans 101 hectares.
 It features two massive cooled conservatories called "Flower Dome" and "Cloud Forest" that house rare flora from around the world.

 A short walk or boat ride away will be the Esplanade Belt - Singapore Flyer, Esplanade, Merlion Park.
 From here, its a short trip to the Singapore River and Clarke Quay, the main area of nightlife in Singapore.

-Finally, in the North of Singapore - About a 40 min taxi ride from the city are Singapore's world renowned wildlife parks.
-All three are located at the same address!
-The Night Safari is the world's first wildlife night park and it offers a unique fence-less experience that lets you get unbelievably up close with the animals.
+In the North of Singapore - about a 40 min taxi ride from the city are Singapore's world renowned wildlife parks.
+Three of these parks are located at the same address!
+The Night Safari is the world's first wildlife night park and it offers a unique fence-less experience that lets you get up-close with the animals.